SteveCaruso/idmx-225-gitignore-template/README.md

 ## Bio (About Me)

-This section taught me how to style headings individually.
-I learned how to adjust their sizes, fonts, and margins.
+This section taught me how to style headings individually and how to adjust their sizes, fonts, and margins.

 ## Gallery (My Artwork)